Hey there, I’m Anya!

 While I care deeply about all nature and wildlife, my heart belongs to everything that lives in the underwater world.

 I grew up snorkeling in the beautiful waters of the U.S. Virgin Islands with my family, and have been on boats all my life.
-More recently I have spent my winters among the vibrant coral reefs of Cozumel, Mexico, and I am anticipating the completion of my PADI Divemaster course by the end of 2025.
+More recently I have spent my winters among the vibrant coral reefs of Cozumel, Mexico where I completed my PADI Divemaster.
 I am eager to continue pursuing a career in marine conservation.

-My goal is to raise environmental awareness through my work.
+My goal is to raise environmental awareness through my work and art.

 In a world where a significant portion of humanity has become so far removed from the natural world, I strive to help people reconnect with and care for the earth.